 Well, why does she inspire me?
 Of the 500-plus people who’ve flown into space since the dawn of manned space travel, in 1961, only 11% were women.
 So Varsha Jain’s work means that in the future more women can experience the beautiful wonders of space.

-A role model is often described as someone who radiates confidence, is highly successful and sets the example for others to follow.
+A role model is often described as someone who radiates confidence, is highly successful and sets an example for others to follow.

 Many role models are credited with breaking through barriers to accomplish their personal goals and dreams.